-AnaSofía Villanueva is a producer-director-writer-activist.
+AnaSofía Villanueva (she/her) is a producer-director-writer-activist.

-AnaSofía will be directing The Heresy of Love and recently directed Jesus Hopped the ‘A’ Train for the UMN/Guthrie BFA program.
+AnaSofía regularly directs performances and facilitates discussions on equity, diversity, and inclusion for Pillsbury House Theatre’s Breaking Ice Program.
+She has directed The Heresy of Love and Jesus Hopped the ‘A’ Train for the UMN/Guthrie BFA program.
 She has assistant directed The Curious Incident of the Dog in the Night-Time at Mixed Blood Theatre and Native Gardens for The Guthrie Theater.
 For the Cornerstone Theatre Troupe, she directed Water by the Spoonful and References to Salvador Dalí Make Me Hot.
-While in residency at the University of Idaho, she directed several productions where she received a recipient of a certificate of merit in direction as well as the Stage Directors and Choreographers national award through the Kennedy Center American Theater Festival.
-She directed A Raisin in the Sun.
+While in residency at the University of Idaho, she directed several productions where she was the recipient of the Stage Directors and Choreographers national award through the Kennedy Center American Theater Festival.
+Among other productions, she has directed Enchanted April and A Raisin in the Sun.

 AnaSofía’s play, Sabor, was featured by In The Margin Theatre as part of Teatro Milagro’s Ingenio 2020 New Latinx Play Development Festival.
 She has had a reading of her play, TENGO VOZ, at Mixed Blood Theatre in 2018.
 While in residency at the University of Idaho, three of her plays were produced: Amor del Alma, POLLUX, and EXOTIC.
 AnaSofía is also the author of “The Power Dynamics Series, from a Mixed-Race Latina’s perspective” for MinnesotaPlaylist where she defines, analyzes, and questions differing aspects of how power is divided and reflected within the theater arts industry.